Johannes Grützke: A. Böcklin, J.J. Bachofen, J. Burckhardt and F. Nietzsche on the Central Rhine Bridge in Basel, Basel 1970

 The first peoples to settle in the Upper- and High Rhine region were Celtic tribes, followed by the Romans, the Alemanni and Christian rulers.
 The three nations that divide up the territory today, are comparatively young considering the regions’ long-standing cultural history.

-These circumstances have also left their mark during the last thousand years.
 As a free “communitas”, the City Republic of Basel was always reluctant to be drawn into territorial conflicts and was therefore generally spared from war and destruction, on occasion even constituting a safe territory for peace negociatians (1499, 1795).
 The second longest Church Council in history convened in Basel (1431-1448).
 The modern city features one of the world’s largest chemical industry complexes and its contemporary architecture increasingly attracts the attention of the architecturally interested world-wide.

 The large European metropolises of Paris, Munich and Milan – another geographical triangle - provide a wider cultural context for the Upper Rhine region.
 The symbolic triangle crops up time and again.
 The cathedrals of Strasburg, Freiburg i.Br. and Basel as well as developments in modern architectural history illustrate the concept.
 Three major 20th century structures representing the architecture of expressive movement can be found near Basel: The Goetheanum, a mighty reinforced concrete construction built 1925-28 to Rudolf Steiner’s specifications, Le Corbusier’s Notre-Dame du-Haut in Ronchamp (consecrated in 1954), and American architect Frank Gehry’s first European project, a museum in Weil am Rhein (1989).